-At March 31, 2022, we had cash of \$845,077 and working capital of \$1,092,559.
+At June 30, 2022, we had cash of \$576,759 and working capital of \$239,190.

-The Company's liquidity needs up to March 31, 2022 were satisfied through the proceeds of \$25,000 from the sale of the Founder Shares (see Note 5 - Related Party Transactions to the notes to the unaudited financial statements included herein under Part I, Item 1 (the "Footnotes")), a loan of \$190,101 under an unsecured and noninterest bearing promissory note obtained from our Sponsor, which was repaid following our Initial Public Offering (see Note 5 - Related Party Transactions to the Footnotes), and from the net proceeds from the consummation of the Initial Public Offering and the Private Placement held outside of the trust account ("Trust Account") located in the United States at JPMorgan Chase Bank, N.A. with Continental Stock Transfer & Trust Company acting as trustee.
+The Company's liquidity needs up to June 30, 2022 were satisfied through the proceeds of \$25,000 from the sale of the Founder Shares (see Note 5 - Related Party Transactions to the Footnotes), a loan of \$190,101 under an unsecured and noninterest bearing promissory note obtained from our Sponsor, which was repaid following our Initial Public Offering (see Note 5 - Related Party Transactions to the Footnotes), and from the net proceeds from the consummation of the Initial Public Offering and the Private Placement held outside of the trust account ("Trust Account") located in the United States at JPMorgan Chase Bank, N.A. with Continental Stock Transfer & Trust Company acting as trustee.

-As of March 31, 2022, the Company had cash in the Trust Account of \$107,109,361.
-The Company intends to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (less deferred underwriting commissions) to complete its initial Business Combination.
+As of June 30, 2022, the Company had cash equivalents in the Trust Account of \$107,249,658.
+The Company intends to use substantially all of the funds held in the Trust Account, including any amounts representing interest earned on the Trust Account (less deferred underwriting commissions) to complete its initial Business Combination (i.e., the Merger Agreement).
 The Company may withdraw interest to pay taxes.

-Until the consummation of a Business Combination, we will be using the funds not held in the Trust Account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the Business Combination.
+Until the consummation of a Business Combination (which we currently anticipate will be the Merger Agreement), we have used, and will be using, the funds not held in the Trust Account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the Business Combination.
 We will need to raise additional capital through loans or additional investments from our Sponsor, stockholders, officers, directors, or third parties.
 The Company's Sponsor, officers and directors may, but are not obligated to, loan the Company funds from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs ("Working Capital Loans").
 To date, there were no amounts outstanding under any Working Capital Loan.
 Accordingly, we may not be able to obtain additional financing.
-If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
+If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of another potential transaction, in the event the transactions contemplated by the Merger Agreement are not consummated, and reducing overhead expenses.